 By way of an example, I did the lay up and editing for the 7th edition of the Waskahegan Trail Guide.
 That experience gave me a much better appreciation for desktop publishing, layout and production of complex documents – skills that have tipped job interviews in my favour or allowed me to do more complex volunteer activities – such as blogging on Managed Serendipity (yeah)!

 Limitations to Managed Serendipity

 To start, one’s own health.
 Being free of self-inflicted health limitations (e.g. excessive weight, poor physical conditioning, mental well-being, etc.) better positions you to seize an opportunity.
 Certainly family circumstances can impact Managed Serendipity.
 For example, caring for your young children limits your work opportunities – but also provides you with infinite joy and a core reason for your existence, a very fair trade off.
 At the same time, being the primary care giver for an aged parent or spouse, shrinks your world (but such are the burdens borne with love).

 Notwithstanding family restrictions, people fail to recognize an opportunity when it presents itself.
-To this, I have three maxims I use in my life so as to recognize Managed Serendipity:
+To this, I have four maxims I use in my life so as to recognize Managed Serendipity: